alisacorporation/nginx-control-panel/README.md

 nginx start stop restart from gui (maded to improve skills)

-# Notice
-App can ask for password, as it is using systemctl (status/restart/start/stop) nginx

 Status is only showing / refreshing (with delay 2 seconds) after each button is clicked, in future can be added status updater in cycle..
 This is my second app GUI on java (first on JavaFX) - created to improve skills little bit and show that developing GUI on java is easy and fun..

+### Notice:
+App can ask for password, as it is using systemctl (status/restart/start/stop) nginx

 # Run software